renesas/ra-fsp-examples/example_projects/ek_ra4m3/ssi_slave/readme.txt

 	4) For Selecting Master Read - Slave Write operation, press "2"
 		a) Master starts reading and Slave writes and both RA MCUs display the data transaction/messages on J-Link RTT Viewer.
 		b) Note : For the Master Read - Slave Write operation mode, after the transaction is completed, turn off the Master first by pressing any key.For the Slave, press any key to terminate the process.

-3. Hardware and Software Requirements:

-   Hardware :
-	1) 2x RA board
-	2) 2x Micro USB device cable
-	3) A PC with at atleast 2 USB port(1 for Master and 1 for Slave)
-	4) 5x Connecting/Jumper wires

-   Software:
-	1) e2studio.
-	2) FSP v4.1.0 or higher.
-	3) J-Link RTT Viewer version 7.80c or greater.

-4. The user cannot change the configuration from Master to Slave at run time.
+5. The user cannot change the configuration from Master to Slave at run time.

 	1) The example project ssi_master_ek_ra6m3_ep has Master configuration settings and runs in master mode and the example project ssi_slave_ek_ra6m3_ep has Slave configuration settings and runs in slave mode.

-5. Hardware settings for the project:
+6. Hardware settings for the project:

     Pin and Jumper Settings: